 As Lime vehicles are dockless, rides are ended by the user pushing down a locking arm connected to the rear wheel in any location.

-What is Lime?
+What is the Lime app?
 A financial retrospective

 Founded in January 2017 by Toby Sun and Brad Bao, Lime secured its first round of funding when investors led by private American venture capital firm Andreessen Horowitz pumped $12m (£9m) in the company in March that year.